junxit/us-congress-bills-113/metadata.md

 - 2013-07-16 — Reported by the Committee on Transportation and Infrastructure.
 H. Rept.
 113-152, Part I.
 - 2013-07-16 — Reported by the Committee on Transportation and Infrastructure.
 H. Rept.
 113-152, Part I.
 - 2013-07-17 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.
+- 2013-08-01 — Passed Senate without amendment by Unanimous Consent.
+- 2013-08-01 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.
+- 2013-08-01 — Senate Committee on Commerce, Science, and Transportation discharged by Unanimous Consent. (consideration: CR S6257)
+- 2013-08-01 — Senate Committee on Commerce, Science, and Transportation discharged by Unanimous Consent.(consideration: CR S6257)
+- 2013-08-02 — Message on Senate action sent to the House.
+- 2013-08-06 — Presented to President.
+- 2013-08-06 — Presented to President.
+- 2013-08-09 — Became Public Law No: 113-30.
+- 2013-08-09 — Became Public Law No: 113-30.
+- 2013-08-09 — Signed by President.
+- 2013-08-09 — Signed by President.